abpframework/abp/docs/en/others/penetration-test-report.md

 **Explanation:**

 The response of the endpoints above return localization texts which are not real error messages.
-As there is no real error in the backend, this vulnerability is a **false-positive** alert.
+As there is no real error in the backend side, this vulnerability is a **false-positive** alert.

 ![Information Disclosure - Debug Error Messages](../images/pen-test-information-disclosure.png)